 A couple years ago while performing with a local dance company, I had a moment of discovery about the nature of balance.
 I was struggling with a particular move where I had to balance on one foot for an extended period of time in stillness.
 I was struggling to find that perfect stationary balancing point without the wobbly adjustments.
 Even on the days when I did find my balance and was able to steadily stand on one foot, I could still feel the constant movement within my standing leg.
 Bones, tendons and muscles were moving back and forth in minuscule movements; subtle shifting of my weight from one side of my foot to the other.
 I was never able to achieve a static point of balance – I was only able to find balance within movement.
 What I came to realize is that balance is never static.

 So how do I apply this to life?

-As a mother of three, with a couple careers and several passionate hobbies I find myself searching for that perfect balance – that magical way to make room for all of the wonderful things in life.
+As a mother of three and business owner, I find myself searching for that perfect balance – that magical way to make room for all of the wonderful things in life.
 Well, it turns out there is never a perfectly static point of balance in life (if I’m wrong and you have discovered it please let me know).